 In this section we’ve included photos, drawings and maps that may not have been included in the book due to publishing constraints.
 We hope this additional information will enhance and add to the readers enjoyment.

 The Townsend home in Oyster Bay, Long Island.
 Sally Townsend’s bedroom the nearest on the second floor the middle window on the side of the house and the left front window.
-Her brother Robert’s bedroom was right below hers on the first floor, and during the war was occupied by Major Joseph Green, and later by Lieutenant Colonel John Graves Simcoe.
-When Major John André visited, he shared the room with Simcoe.
+Her brother Robert’s bedroom was right below hers on the first floor, which during the war was occupied by Major Joseph Green, and later by Lieutenant Colonel John Graves Simcoe.
+When Major John André visited the house, he shared the room with Simcoe.
 The home is now part of the Raynham Hall museum.
 The home was not called Raynham Hall until about 1851.
 During the Revolutionary War, the Townsends referred to their home as “The Homestead.”